 CETLOE has created a sample course and template to jumpstart new online course creation and guide course redesigns.
 Programs that adopt this template across all courses can rest assured that students will experience a consistent, easy-to-navigate online environment.
 Explore the template’s key design features in the sample course screenshots provided below.

 How to Add the Template to Your Course

-If you would like to add the course template into your own iCollege sandbox, please contact us!
+If you would like to review and customize the course template, request your own iCollege sandbox and then submit your template request.

 Key Design Features

 The home page includes customized, scheduled announcements.
 These are helpful for fostering community and creating structure.
 Other elements can be added to the home page as well including calendar and content widgets.